Table of Contents

 So even though this fruit is healthy for people to consume, can dogs eat bananas too?

-The answer is yes, dogs can eat bananas with no issues.
-They are totally safe for dogs as long as your canine consumes them in moderation.
+Bananas are safe for dogs as long as your canine consumes them in moderation and as an occasional treat.

-Bananas provide a source of natural sugars in the form of fructose.
+Bananas are high in natural sugars in the form of fructose.

 When giving bananas to dogs as a treat on occasion, and not as a substitute for regular meals, this powerful fruit can be a great addition to your dog's diet to raise his vitamins and minerals intake.